Multinational corporation: Economic theory

+Another theoretical dimension of the role of MNCs concerns the relationship between the globalization of economic engagement and the culture of national and local responses.
+This has a history of self-conscious cultural management dating from the 1960s.
+For example, psychiatrist and marketing expert Ernest Dichter, writing in Harvard Business Review in 1963, observed that companies with "foresight to capitalize on international opportunities" must recognize that "cultural anthropology will be an important tool for competitive marketing".
+This involved manipulating attachments to a consumer's nation in order to internationalize the nation and facilitate a global corporate village inhabited by "world customers".

+The concept of stateless corporations arose in the 1990s.
+A theory suggested that such entities could be empirically defined "with analytical tools at the intersection between demographic analysis and transportation research".
+This intersection is known as logistics management, and describes the importance of rapidly increasing global mobility of resources.
+For a quarter-century, stateless corporations have procured source materials on a worldwide basis to produce and customize products for markets in individual countries.

 History

 Colonialism

-The history of multinational corporations began with the history of colonialism.
-The first multinational corporations were founded to set up colonial "factories" or port cities.
-The two main examples were the British East India Company founded in 1600 and the Dutch East India Company (VOC) founded in 1602.
-In addition to carrying on trade between Great Britain and its colonies, the British East India Company became a quasi-government in its own right, with local government officials and its own army in India.
-Other examples include the Swedish Africa Company, founded in 1649, and the Hudson's Bay Company, founded in 1670.
+The first multinational corporations are tied to the history of colonialism, and were founded to establish colonial "factories" or port cities.
+The two main examples are the British East India Company, founded in 1600, and the Dutch East India Company (VOC), founded in 1602.
+In addition to conducting trade between Great Britain and its colonies, the British East India Company became a quasi-government in its own right, with local government officials and its own army in India.
+Other examples include the Swedish Africa Company, founded in 1649, and the Hudson's Bay Company (HBC), founded in 1670.
 These early corporations engaged in international trade and exploration and set up trading posts.

-The Dutch government took over the VOC in 1799, and during the 19th century, other governments increasingly took over private companies, most notably in British India.
+The Dutch government took over the VOC in 1799, and through the 1800s other governments increasingly took over private companies, most notably in British India.
+HBC, while losing its trade and land monopoly in 1870, maintained its trading posts as general goods stores for settlers, evolving into a chain of modern department stores which continued until 2025.
 During the process of decolonization, the European colonial charter companies were disbanded, with the final colonial corporation, the Mozambique Company, dissolving in 1972.